node-red/node-red.github.io/docs/user-guide/projects/index.md

 just as you always have.
 There are some new parts of the editor that have been added to work with your project.

-#### Accessing Project Information
+#### Accessing Project Settings

 The Info sidebar now shows what project you are working on at the top.
-Next to the project name is a button that opens up the Project Information dialog.
+Next to the project name is a button that opens up the Project Settings dialog.

 <img src="images/project_info_sidebar.png" width="314px">

+You can also access this from the `Projects -> Project Settings` option in the main menu.

 The dialog has three tabs: